 Sakura Matsuri tickets can be bought in advance online and at the gate on the day-of.
 Children 12 and under always free.
 Ticket sales on the day of the festival are cash and card.
 There will be special entrance lanes for pre-paid ticket holders, so we encourage you to get your Sakura Matsuri tickets on-line before you come, though we will have ATMs stationed at each entrance.
 (By DC Law gates may close at anytime due DC maximum capacity laws.)

 There are three entrance gates at the Sakura Matsuri.
 Entrance lines can be long, so check the festival map on the day to find the most convenient entrance for you.
-Purchasing a ticket at the gate is $20 for adults, free for children 12 and under, and is cash only the day of the Matsuri.
-ATMs will be located at all entrances.
+Purchasing a ticket at the gate is $20 for adults, and children 12 and under enter the Matsuri for free.

 Sakura Matsuri Mascot